CodyMcC/shift-cipher/README.md

 ## Notes:
 1. Ciphertext == Encrypted text
-2. Cleartext == Not encrypted text
+2. Cleartext == Non-encrypted text
 3. You will need to use the built in chr() and ord() functions
 4. Save each version of your program at each level as a seperate file so you have a clear veiw of your progress.